I'll call it for 25, but you just put it in there right after number 24.

 Now, here's the question that you made or referenced from Tim Russert.

-And this is a this is a good one.
+And this is a good one.

-In terms of your experience as First Lady, in order to give the American people an opportunity to make a judgment about your experience, would you allow the National Archives to release the documents about your communications with the President, the advice you gave?
+In terms of your experience as First Lady, in order to give the American people an opportunity to make a judgment about your experience, would you allow the National Archives to release the documents about your communications with the president, the advice you gave?

 Because as you well know, President Clinton has asked the National Archives not to do anything until 2012.

-Well, actually, Tim, the Archives is moving as rapidly as the Archives moves.
+Well, actually, Tim, the archives is moving as rapidly as the archives moves.

 There's about 20 million pieces of paper there, and they are moving and they are releasing as they do their process, and I am fully in favor of that.

-But there was a letter written by President Clinton specifically asking that any communication between you and the president not be uh made available to the public until 2012.
+But there was a letter written by President Clinton specifically asking that any communication between you and the president not be made available to the public until 2012.

 Would you lift that ban?